nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Actions that change the system’s state or configuration but are not carried out using the user interface are not logged (for example, X-Road software installation and upgrade, user creation and permission granting, and changing of the configuration files in the file system).

+An audit log record contains correlation-id, which can be used to link the record to other log messages about the same request.

 An audit log record contains
 - the description of the user action,
 - the date and time of the event,
-- the username of the user that performed the action, and
+- the username of the user that performed the action,
+- the authentication type used for this request (Session, ApiKey or HttpBasicPam)
+  - `Session` – session based authentication (web application)
+  - `ApiKey` - direct API call using API key authentication
+  - `HttpBasicPam` – HTTP basic authentication with PAM login (for api key management API operations),
+- the API url for this request,
+- the IP address of the user, and
 - the data related to the event.

 For example, adding a new member in the central server produces the following log record: